-Glazing in a ventilation slot set well back into the reveal to reduce reflections, and fitted directly into the stone (© PDNPA)
+Glazing in a ventilation slot set well back into the reveal and fitted directly into the stone. (© PDNPA)

 - 5.56 Energy-efficient conversions will always be encouraged.
 However, solar panels may be incompatible with the character of the building or its surroundings.
 Exceptions may be where they can be located on a hidden elevation or in a roof valley.
 It may be preferable to locate solar panels on the ground, or on a more modern extension or ancillary structure, rather than on the principal building.
-Air source or ground source heat pump equipment should also be sited discreetly, and may need to be included in planning applications.
-Good guidance exists on the energy efficiency in historic buildings (see Sections 6 and 8). - 5.57 Any new pipework required for the supply and installation of new services, soil vent pipes and all waste connections should be located internally wherever possible, and planned for at the design stage.
+Air source or ground source heat pump equipment should also be sited discreetly..
+Good guidance exists on energy efficiency in historic buildings (see Sections 6 and 8). - 5.57 Any new pipework required for the supply and installation of new services, soil vent pipes and all waste connections should be located internally wherever possible, and planned for at the design stage.
 If external location of pipework is justified, this should be positioned on hidden elevations.
 Allowing a soil vent pipe to discharge vertically through the roof will spoil the historic building's clean, simple lines.
-It is preferable to discharge the pipe either through a vent slate set flush with the roof, a traditional low-lying lead vent, or horizontally within the roof space to a masonry slot on the centreline of the gable.

-5.58 Wall-mounted vents for extractor fans should be concealed behind perforated or cast metal inserts (airbricks) painted black or stone colour.
-This looks more traditional than plastic covers.
+It is preferable to discharge the pipe either through a vent slate set flush with the roof, a traditional low-lying lead vent, or horizontally within the roof space to a masonry slot on the centreline of the gable. - 5.58 Wall-mounted vents for extractor fans should be concealed behind perforated or cast metal inserts (airbricks) painted black or stone colour.
+This looks more traditional than plastic covers. - 5.59 External lighting should be simple and kept to a minimum.
+As a general rule, 'heritage' designs of light fittings, or lights on columns, should only be used where there is evidence for them historically, for example over chapel doorways or churchyard entrances, where they were sometimes designed into the original structures.
+Authentic replacement in such cases is encouraged.
+Otherwise, plain and contemporary light fittings should be used, as these can be suitably simple, discreet and practical, and do not interfere with the visual appreciation of the building.
+Light fittings placed discreetly under the eaves of the historic building, operated on a passive infra-red system can be effective.